What to expect and how you can speed up the process.

 Bank of America

-Current Bank of America customers can apply for a balance transfer through BofA’s site.
+Current Bank of America customers can apply for a balance transfer through its site.

-If the amount you request exceeds the credit limit you’re approved for, Barclays can either decline your request or send a partial payment to your creditor.
+If the amount you request exceeds your approved credit limit, Barclays can either decline your request or send a partial payment to your creditor.

 If you’re applying for a new card with Capital One, you might be eligible for an introductory balance transfer offer.
-If so, you’ll including the names and account numbers of each bank or creditor from which you’d like your balance transferred, including the amount you’re interested in moving.
+Include the names and account numbers of each bank or creditor you’d like to transfer a balance from, as well as the amounts you want to transfer.

 Depending on the card, you may not need to pay a transfer fee.
 However, many cards that offer an intro APR come with fees equal to 3% of each transfer.

-New Chase credit cardholders may be eligible for a 0% intro APR for the first 15 months your account is open.
-The intro typically waives balance transfer fees for the first 60 days of a new account, requiring a fee equal to 5% of your transfer after.
+New Chase credit cardholders may be eligible for a 0% intro APR.
+The intro may also waive the balance transfer fee for the first 60 days the account is open.

 If you’re a Chase customer, you can request a balance transfer through your online account.
 But you can’t use a balance transfer pay a balance on existing Chase accounts or credit cards.